vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/038/09_uta_smAsya.md

 title = "09"

 +++
-As Old points out, the contrastive lexemes sám √i and ví √i are juxtaposed in samithé viyántaḥ.
+As Oldenberg points out, the contrastive lexemes sám √i and ví √i are juxtaposed in samithé viyántaḥ.